Akyba-Protocol/.github/profile/README.md

 - **UTxO-based disbursement logic**
 - **Zero-custody funds control**

-Akyba is not DeFi cloning — it is a **new category** of Cardano financial infrastructure.
+Akyba is not DeFi cloning, it is a **new category** of Cardano financial infrastructure.

 ---